 The firm made its first major investment in 1990 when it acquired a Bosch power bench.
 At the time, only a handful of garages had equipment of this type, so it drew in customers from even further afield looking to test their car’s power.

-Didier began thinking about how to offer an alternative, something easy to install; a more user-friendly optimisation system.
+Didier began thinking about how to offer an alternative, something easy to install; a more user-friendly ECU remapping system.

 He set up his first laboratory and trialled a range of different technologies to come up with the ideal product.

-Back then, add-on units were largely unknown to the public and most of Didier’s customers were from the local area.
+Back then, power modules were largely unknown to the public and most of Didier’s customers were from the local area.
 So he set himself a new, albeit less technical challenge: to market his invention around the world.

 In the new building, the firm installed a brand new, cutting-edge test bench (MAHA LPS 3000) and new dedicated R&D units.

-The company also released another product in 2016, the Tune Pedal – a module that improves accelerator pedal response times and is specially designed to work alongside the Evolution unit to deliver unrivalled performance.
+The company also released another product in 2016, the Tune Pedal – a pedal box that improves accelerator pedal response times and is specially designed to work alongside the Evolution unit to deliver unrivalled performance.

 After the release of our new online sales platform, we are proud to reveal our new ambassador.
 And we did all we could to make it perfect…